-Briana Michels discusses the importance of exploring healing with a Native lens and draws connections between intergenerational trauma and substance use.
+Briana Matrious discusses the importance of exploring healing with a Native lens and draws connections between intergenerational trauma and substance use.

 Mending Broken Hearts is a workshop that centers Indigenous wisdom in the curriculum developed to strengthen participants’ capacity to heal from unresolved feelings of loss and grief created by cycles of intergenerational and historical trauma.